List of Sri Lanka Twenty20 International cricket records: Greatest win margins (by balls remaining)

 The greatest winning margin by balls remaining in T20Is was Austria's victory over Turkey by 104 balls remaining in the ninth match of the 2019 Continental Cup.
 The largest victory recorded by Sri Lanka is during the 2014 ICC World Twenty20 against the Netherlands when they won by 9 wickets with 90 balls remaining.

 Greatest win margins (by wickets)

 A total of 22 matches have ended with chasing team winning by 10 wickets with New Zealand winning by such margins a record three times.
 Sri Lanka have won by 9 wickets on four occasions.

 Highest successful run chases

 Australia holds the record for the highest successful run chase which they achieved when they scored 245/5 in response to New Zealand's 243/6.
 The highest successful chase for Sri Lanka is 194/4 against Bangladesh during the Sri Lanka's tour of Bangladesh in 2018.

 Narrowest win margins (by runs)

-The narrowest run margin victory is by 1 run which has been achieved in 15 T20I's.
+The narrowest run margin victory is by 1 run which has been achieved in 15 T20Is.
 The narrowest win margin for Sri Lanka is 2 runs achieved three times.